Gaetan-Rubez/CEPP/README.md

-# How to get myQLM ?
+# How to get myQLM for the Fast-Start ?

 ## Before coming to the Fast-Start